tc39/proposal-ses/README.md

 SES -- Secure EcmaScript -- is such a subset.

 SES turns a conventional ES5 or ES6 environment into an ocap environment by imposing various restrictions prior to any code being allowed to run.
 Although programs are limited to a subset of the full EcmaScript language, SES will compatibly run nearly all ES5 or ES6 code that follows recognized ES best practices.
-(In fact, many features introduced in ES5 were put there specifically to enable precisely this subsetting and restriction, so that we could realize a secure computing environment for JavaScript.)
+In fact, many features introduced in ES5 and ES6 were put there specifically to enable this subsetting and restriction, so that we could realize a secure computing environment for JavaScript.

 SES has a
 [formal semantics](http://research.google.com/pubs/pub37199.html)